Skip to content

 At an all-inclusive, you are paying the same rate whether you eat three meals or skip lunch to explore Arikok.
 Every missed meal or drink is wasted money.
 With a hotel, you only pay for what you consume.

-After years of Aruba trips and advising travelers, here is what I actually recommend for most visitors.
+After years of Aruba trips and advising travelers, here is what we actually recommend for most visitors.

 Book a hotel with breakfast included.
 Many Aruba hotels include a breakfast buffet or offer it as an affordable add-on ($15-25/person).
 This covers your mornings without locking you into the resort.